 Tailored Exercise Programmes at Eastern Sports and Spinal Care aim to:

 - Improve clients awareness of spinal posture

 - Improve clients knowledge of osteopenia/osteoporosis and its management

 - Increase spinal, shoulder and pelvic stability

 - Increase the strength of large muscle groups

 - Achieve each client’s own goals e.g. golf for 18 holes

 - Improve bone strength

-As a client you will be assessed individually and an appropriate supervised weight bearing and resistance exercise programme with concurrent home exercise programme will be devised to address your specific needs.
+As a client, you will be assessed individually and an appropriately supervised weight-bearing and resistance exercise programme with a concurrent home exercise programme will be devised to address your specific needs.